., click here to update your profile and earn points towards a Starbucks gift card

 • If using “Driving monitor” for the first time, tap “Start” and select the apps that should not be included in the screen time data while driving (navigation apps, for example) and then tap the blue “Start” button

-• To choose excluded apps after you have already started Driving monitor, tap "screen time while driving" then select the 3 dots on the top right and tap “Choose excluded apps”
+• To choose excluded apps after you have already started Driving monitor, tap the 3 dots on the top right and tap “Choose excluded apps”

 How to access Parental controls on your student’s Android device